+(a) Any portion of the principal or income from the principal (such as interest) of an irrevocable trust that could be paid under any circumstances to or used for the benefit of the individual or spouse is a countable asset.
+This determination is made by the MassHealth agency without regard to the following:

+1. the purposes for which a trust is established;

+2. whether the trustees have or exercise any discretion under the trust;

+3. any restrictions on when or whether distributions may be made from the trust; or 4. any restrictions on the use of distributions from the trust.

-- (a) Any portion of the principal or income from the principal (such as interest) of an irrevocable trust that could be paid under any circumstances to or for the benefit of the individual is a countable asset. - (b) Payments from the income or from the principal of an irrevocable trust made to or for the benefit of the individual are countable income. - (c) Payments from the income or from the principal of an irrevocable trust made to another and not to or for the benefit of the nursing-facility resident are considered transfers of resources for less than fair-market value and are treated in accordance with the transfer rules at 130 CMR 520.019(G). - (d) The home or former home of a nursing-facility resident or spouse held in an irrevocable trust that is available according to the terms of the trust is a countable asset.
-Where the home or former home is an asset of the trust, it is not subject to the exemptions of 130 CMR 520.007(G)(2) or 520.007(G)(8). - (2) Portion Not Payable.
+(b) Payments from the income or from the principal of an irrevocable trust made to or for the benefit of the individual are countable-income.

+(c) Payments from the income or from the principal of an irrevocable trust made to another and not to or for the benefit of the nursing-facility resident are considered transfers of resources for less than fair-market value and are treated in accordance with the transfer rules at 130 CMR 520.019(G).

+(d) The home or former home of a nursing-facility resident or spouse held in an irrevocable trust that is available according to the terms of the trust is a countable asset.
+Where the home or former home is an asset of the trust, it is not subject to the exemptions-of concerning real estate, including 130 CMR 520.007(G)(2) or 520.007(G)(8).

+(2) Portion Not Payable.
 Any portion of the principal or income from the principal (such as interest) of an irrevocable trust that could not be paid under any circumstances to or for the benefit of the nursing-facility resident will be considered a transfer for less than fair-market value and treated in accordance with the transfer rules at 130 CMR 520.019(G).